 Good Authorities Serve and Protect

-Those who are healthy and strong need to keep alert and that includes avoiding substance abuse in order to benefit others.
+Those who are healthy and strong must stay alert in order to benefit others, and that includes avoiding substance abuse.
 The text commands the following:

 Personal Pleasures or Human Rights

-As long as there are evil aggressors, human rights will need to be defended.
+As long as there are evil aggressors, private or public, our human rights will need to be defended.
 The downtrodden need champions.
-Only those who have both power and resources are strong enough to help.
-Governing authorities must refrain from the pursuit of personal pleasures and discipline themselves to benefit others.
+Only those with the resources are capable of helping.
+And the public authorities themselves are most obliged to refrain from pursuing their private advantage, while pretending to help the oppressed.
 A close examination of Proverbs 29:14 underscores this point.

 Our Maker, Saviour, and Friend

-Jesus was the all-time greatest champion of the poor, the afflicted, and the needy.
+Jesus was the all-time champion of the poor, the afflicted, and the needy.

-Yet when Jesus was about to enter His time of greatest personal physical and emotional agony He refused drugs and pain-killers (Mark 15:23).
-Jesus understood and endured excruciating torment.
-He is fully qualified to judge every individual on their own use/abuse of personal privilege or position.
+However... when Jesus was entering His time of greatest physical and emotional torment, He refused the offer of a pain-killer (Mark 15:23).
+He understood and endured excruciating pain.
+He is fully qualified to judge every individual on their use and abuse of their personal privilege.

 - Memorize the text in your favourite Bible translation and think about it often.